 Related Articles and Help

-Using Statute of Limitations to Your Advantage
+Statute of Limitations on Collections

 The easiest way to resolve tax problems with the IRS may be to enter into a payment plan with the IRS.